Why Public Debates Don’t Change People

 Debate assumes people change when presented with better information.
 That if you expose a flaw or land the knockout punch, the other person will rethink their worldview.

-In reality, when core beliefs are threatened, insecurity takes the wheel.
 And insecurity doesn’t open people up—it locks them down.
 People cling harder to ideas not because they’re convinced, but because backing down feels like losing their whole sense of self.

+In other words: debates don’t soften people—they calcify them.
 They teach us to associate truth with humiliation and being wrong with danger.
-And once those two are welded together, curiosity dies.

 This is where the whole thing quietly falls apart: Jesus didn’t host debates.
 He hosted dinners.

-Tables are slow.
-Personal.
-Inefficient.
 You can’t dunk on someone over bread and wine.
 You have to listen long enough for the story underneath the belief to surface.

-At a table, people don’t have to perform.
+Because at a table, people don’t have to perform.
 They can exhale.
 They can admit confusion without being labeled weak.
 They can sit with tension instead of resolving it in a soundbite.

 Tables create the safety truth needs to land without becoming a weapon.

-Jesus seemed to understand something we’ve forgotten: people don’t need to be defeated.
+In short: Jesus seemed to understand something we’ve forgotten: people don’t need to be defeated.
 They need to be met.

 Debate culture claims to care about truth, but it’s built in a way that makes truth almost impossible to receive.
 It prioritizes being right over being real, winning over understanding, exposure over transformation.